 The integrated messengers allow you to quickly connect with your colleagues and inform them about important changes you made on shared documents.

-All these features ensure that your experience with Google Docs on UR Browser will be flawless and we encourage you to give it a try.
-Download it and see for yourself.Editor's recommendation
+All these features ensure that your experience with Google Docs on UR browser will be flawless and we encourage you to give it a try.
+Download it and see for yourself.

 This gives you the power to extend Chrome’s capabilities to fit your needs with just a few clicks.

 You can customize the way Firefox looks, and also how it reacts to different online threats.
-The built-in privacy settings are not as extensive as the ones found in Chrome or UR Browser, but you can still browse the internet securely if you add some extensions.
+The built-in privacy settings are not as extensive as the ones found in Chrome or UR browser, but you can still browse the Internet securely if you add some extensions.

-Please feel free to let us know what your experience with using these browsers was, by using the comment section below.
+Please feel free to let us know what your experience with these browsers was, by using the comment section below.

-Editor’s Note: This post was originally published in June 2019 and has since been updated for freshness and accuracy.
+Editor’s Note: This post was originally published in June 2019 and was updated and revamped in April 2020 for freshness, accuracy, and comprehensiveness.